School Committee - February 06, 2025

 My understanding from reading this is that it would be the school committees that would be making the final decision.

-Yes, yes, yes, yes, we would, you know, should it come up at some point in the future.
+Yes, yes, yes.
+We would, you know, should it come up at some point in the future?

 Yes, we would have definitely have a discussion.